Quantum Magazine

 Quantum: The Magazine of Math and Science was a United States-based bimonthly magazine of mathematics and science, primarily physics, designed for young readers.
-It was published by the National Science Teachers Association (NSTA) and Springer-Verlag and was headquartered in Washington DC.
+It was published by the National Science Teachers Association (NSTA) and Springer-Verlag and was headquartered in Washington, D.C..

 Quantum was a sister publication of the Russian magazine Kvant.
 Quantum contained translations from Kvant and original material.

 The magazine was founded in 1990.
 It ceased publication with its July/August 2001 issue.

 Two books derived from Quantum materials have been published: Quantoons and Quantum Quandaries.

 All articles from the magazine are indexed online by the NSTA.